nguyenkimhang1206/IBM-Employee-Attrition-Analysis/README.md

 # 4. Conclusion

-The analysis reveals that several **key factors influence employee attrition, including compensation, management, work environment, work experience, and personal issues.**
+The analysis reveals that several key factors influence employee attrition, including c**ompensation, management, work environment, work experience, and personal issues.**

-Employees with lower income, shorter tenure with their manager, less work experience, lower job involvement, and job levels tend to leave.
+Employees with **lower income, shorter tenure with their manager, less work experience, lower job involvement, and job levels** tend to leave.

 Additionally, **poor scores in environment, job, and relationship satisfaction, as well as high levels of overtime,** contribute to higher attrition rates, highlighting issues with the work environment.

 Personal factors like **poor work-life balance, younger age, and proximity to the workplace** also play a role in employee turnover.